hookster007/Golang-RDAP-Tester/README.md

 ## TLDR

-In short, the library handles the complexity of finding the correct registry, so your code can simply make a single logical query and receive the result from the authoritative source without manual intervention or querying multiple RIRs.
+In short, the library handles the complexity of finding the correct registry, so the code can simply make a single logical query and receive the result from the authoritative source without manual intervention or querying multiple RIRs.

+## Organization name extraction

+Different RIRs populate RDAP VCards a bit differently.
+This tool now extracts a human-friendly organization name using the following priority:

+- Description remark from the autnum, if present.
+- Entity VCard for entities with roles registrant or administrative, preferring the vCard "org" (or "organization") value; if missing, it falls back to the vCard "fn" value.
+- Any other entity VCard as above.
+- Otherwise falls back to aut.Name, entity handle, aut.Handle, or any remark line.

+Generic contact labels (e.g., Hostmaster, NOC, Abuse) and obvious registry names (ARIN, RIPE, APNIC, LACNIC, AFRINIC) are filtered out to avoid returning registry/contact names instead of the actual organization name.